Feuquières—Fressenneville station

 Feuquières—Fressenneville station (French: Gare de Feuquières—Fressenneville) is a former railway station located in the commune of Feuquières-en-Vimeu in the Somme department, France, near the village of Fressenneville.
 The station was served by TER Hauts-de-France trains from Le Tréport-Mers to Abbeville.
-It was a free-access unmanned station.
+It was a free-access unstaffed station.

 History

 The line was placed in service on 4 December 1882.
 In 2007, an average of 40 passengers a day used the station, an increase of 1.3% over 2002.
 The station was renovated as part of a programme by the SNCF in 2008.
 Train services were discontinued in 2018.